rwberendsen/eldiem/README.md

 columns or perhaps promoting the type of existing columns to allow a broader set of values.
 Deleting columns, or reordering them would require issuing ALTER TABLE statements.

+## Discussion

+So what we propose here is a data format that is human and machine readable for capturing logical data models and schemas.
+This would organizations to start being more explict about data exchanged between teams.
+The easiest way of using it would be to have a human-in-the-loop when altering an LDM, and a simple git repository with a peer review process may be enough; but within data management frameworks other uses could be employed.
+The spec would also contain rules for evaluating exactly what would constitute allowed schema changes depending on if backward- and / or forward-compatibility was demanded for evolving an LDM.
+Probably implementations of these rules would also be developed, for a variety of programming languages; organisations would run these themselves, for example, they could be configured to run in response to creations of merge requests.

+Applications in the organization would then be able to use the LDM catalog to manage data pipelines and data stores.
+In the case where advanced platforms like Iceberg or Hudi or Delta Lake or Snowflake are used, which have their own catalogs, and which already allow semi-automatic schema changes, then still we maintain that an Icebberg catalog, for example, is a catalog of current schemas for physical data stores, despite the fact that Iceberg has its own set of data types, which map to data types of underlying storage formats, such as Parquet.
+We propose yet another layer of abstraction on top, and yet another type system that would facilitate logic to reason about what consitute back- and / or forward-compatible schema changes.
+Applications running on Iceberg would have to map these types onto Iceberg types.
+Such applications could, in response to new published version of LDMs, issue ALTER TABLE statements where needed on the underlying platform, allowing teams to manage schemas of data stores on any type of platform without requiring personal write access to production environments.
+An important trade off is that making applications interact with a self-managed catalog of LDMs requires in-house software development.
+To ease this somewhat, SDKs for various programming languages can be developed to, for example, deserialize the schema for the latest version of an LDM based on the first version and all the modificatoins made to it in later versions.